moajohansson/IsaHipster/README.md

     cabal install hipspecifyer/

-Finally, you need to tell Isabelle where to find Hipster, by setting the environment variable `$HIPSTER_HOME` in the file `$ISABELLE_HOME_USER/etc/settings` (create this file if it does not exist yet), where Isabelle normally has set`$ISABELLE_HOME_USER` to `$USER_HOME/.isabelle`. `$HIPSTER_HOME` should then point to the path for the IsaHipster directory you just cloned.
-See the Isabelle Systems Manual for more info on how to set up Isabelle's system enviroment.
+Finally, you need to tell Isabelle where to find Hipster, by setting the environment variable `$HIPSTER_HOME` in the file `$ISABELLE_HOME_USER/etc/settings` (create this file if it does not exist yet), where Isabelle normally has set `$ISABELLE_HOME_USER` to `$USER_HOME/.isabelle`. `$HIPSTER_HOME` should then point to the path for the IsaHipster directory you just cloned.
+See the Isabelle System's Manual for more info on how to set up Isabelle's system enviroment.
 Alternatively, you may set `$HIPSTER_HOME` in your bash environment file, but then Isabelle will only find Hipster if you start it from the terminal, so I would recommend the former approach.

 If you want to use Hipster from an Isabelle theory file, it needs to import the `IsaHipster.thy` file (which essentially sets up Hipster) by including the